pouladzade/Seriality/README.md

-# Seriality
+## Seriality

-Seriality is a mixture of libraries for serializing and de-serializing all the Solidity type in a very efficient way which mostli written in solidity-assembly
+Seriality is a mixture of libraries for serializing and de-serializing all the Solidity types in a very efficient way which mostly written in solidity-assembly

+---